 Disclose your Intellectual Property

-Understand the duty to disclose intellectual property and find out how to disclose your inventions or discoveries
+Understand your duty to disclose intellectual property.
+Learn how to disclose your inventions or discoveries.

 When you disclose your intellectual property to the University, it starts a process that could lead to the commercialisation of your discovery or creation.
 This may involve initiating the IP protection process for your invention and working to identify outside development partners.
 If industry or government funds were used for your research, you might have obligations and reporting requirements to the funding party.